p-adic iterated integration on semistable curves: Integration along paths

 To define integrals, we need a basis for $F_B(\cE_{\omega_1\dots\omega_r})$.
 As per Lemma~\ref{l:loganalyticsections}, elements of $F_B(\cE_{\omega_1\dots\omega_r})$ can be expressed as $(r+1)$-tuples of $\Log$-analytic functions on $]x[_{\cP_{\overline{M}}}$.
-Their components can be expressed as polynomials in $\Log(x_1)$ whose coefficients are overconvergent power or Laurent series in $x_1$ (depending on $\overline{M}$).
+Their components are polynomials in $\Log(x_1)$ whose coefficients are power or Laurent series in $x_1$ (depending on $\overline{M}$).
 Therefore, once we pick a frame, we may speak of the constant terms of a section (i.e.,~the coefficient of $x_1^0\Log(x_1)^0$).
 The following lemma is a straightforward consequence of the proof of Lemma~\ref{l:loganalyticsections}.